Chile–Ireland relations

 Chile–Ireland relations are foreign relations between Chile and Ireland.
-Approximately 120,000 Chileans nationals are of Irish origin.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 The first Irish to arrive to present day Chile may have been part of a contingent of Irish soldiers who left Ireland to serve in primarily Catholic countries and were known as "Wild Geese".
 Irish soldiers made up part of the Spanish entourage during their conquering and colonizing of Chile in the 1500s.
 In 1763, Irish-born nobleman Ambrosio O'Higgins arrived to Chile under the service of Spain.
-From 1788 - 1796, Ambrosio became the Royal Governor of Chile and later was promoted to Viceroy of Peru (which included Chile) from 1796 - 1801.
+From 1788 to 1796, Ambrosio became the Royal Governor of Chile and later was promoted to Viceroy of Peru (which included Chile) from 1796 to 1801.
 In 1778, Ambrosio's son, Bernardo O'Higgins was born in Chillán.
-Bernardo would later be known as Chile's independence leader and Supreme Director of and independent Chile from 1817- 1823.
-Irish born Chilean military officer Juan Mackenna is also considered a hero of Chilean Independence and is accredited for creating the Corps of Military Engineers of the Chilean Army.
+Bernardo would later be known as Chile's independence leader and Supreme Director of and independent Chile from 1817 to 1823.
+Irish-born Chilean military officer Juan Mackenna is also considered a hero of Chilean Independence and is accredited for creating the Corps of Military Engineers of the Chilean Army.